In the News

 New Department Chair: Andra Blomkalns, MD, MBA

 Andra Blomkalns, MD, MBA, a leader in medical device innovation and translational medicine, has joined Stanford’s emergency medicine department.
 "Stanford has the unique capacity to become the home of the world’s leading experts in emergency care innovation,” noted Blomkalns.

 New Mild Traumatic Brain Injury Guidelines

 Angela Lumba-Brown, MD, clinical assistant professor of emergency medicine and co-director of the Stanford Concussion and Brain Performance Center is lead author on importangt new CDC guidlines for managing and treating head injuries, recently highlighted in the New York Times and JAMA.

-Dr. Grant Lipman Nominated Chair of the Wilderness Medical Society’s Research Council
+Grant Lipman, MD Nominated Chair of the Wilderness Medical Society’s Research Council

 Grant Lipman, MD has been nominated as Chair of the Wilderness Medical Society’s Research Council, and also nominated to the Wilderness Medical Society Board of Directors.
 He completed a Wilderness Medicine Fellowship at Stanford in 2005, and is now a Clinical Associate Professor.